Saturday, August 22, 2009

 Union Square feeding Pigeons

-This painting shows my sister and me in San Francisco at the Union Square.
-We loved going there and feeding the pigeons bags of green peas bought at this huge indoor Farmers Market.
-We lived about a block away when we first moved to S.F. it was a fleabag hotel, and mom worked across the street at KNBC Radio Station.
+This painting shows my sister and me in downtown San Francisco at the Union Square.
+We loved going there and feeding the pigeons, green peas bought at this huge indoor Farmers Market.
+We lived about a block away from the Union Square when we first moved to S.F. the hotel was a fleabag hotel, mom working across the street at KNBC Radio Station.
 Needless to say we did not stay there long, but what an experience!
+It's amazing it took so little to entertain children in those days.
+We learned English quite fast because mom would take us to the movies a lot...movies at the Alexandria Theater, Fox and the Coronet came to mind...maybe this is why I like watching all the old movies on TCM.

 Thursday, March 26, 2009